Owen Vaughan Hanner

 To play well, I must dissolve into music.
 My whole being is felt as music and muscle-memory, the highs and lows of the song itself, and there’s nothing left over for the mind to hook onto.
 I become the flow-state, the caudal of an endless cascade, more alive than any personhood it flows through.

 When I led songs in an ashram with hundreds of singers behind me, it was like flying.
-Live group singing or improv is one of the most exhilitaring, yet cleanest joys, that can be felt.
-It forges community too.
+Live group singing or improv is one of the most exhilitaring, clean joys that can be felt.
+It builds community too.
 I’d love to do this again, with a less ideological set of songs.
-I haven’t yet found them!
+I haven’t found them yet!

 How do you support yourself as an undiscovered musician?